 The origins of the Beagle are relatively unknown, which is quite rare for an established purebred dog.
 It is commonly believed that the Beagle originated from England and that his ancestors date back as far back as 55 B.C.
 The Beagle became popular with English Gentry and Hunters in the 16th Century, and their primary use was to hunt hares and other small mammals.
-His skillful nose led him to be one of the most popular hunting dogs, but unfortunately, he became second best when the foxhound came along as he was much faster.
+His skillful nose led him to be one of the most popular hunting dogs, but unfortunately, he became second best when the Foxhound came along, as he was much faster.
 But for those who couldn’t afford a horse, the Beagle was preferred as they could keep up with him on foot.

-The Beagle spread his canine wings and he arrived in America towards the end of the 19th Century.
-He hit it off with the American hunting community as soon as landed, just as he did with the English gentlemen.
+The Beagle spread his canine wings and arrived in America towards the end of the 19th Century.
+He hit it off with the American hunting community as soon as he landed, just as he did with the English gentlemen.
 In 2019, the American Kennel Club (AKC) ranked the Beagle as the 6th most popular dog breed in America, and he is the favored dog of celebrities such as Miley Cyrus and Megan Markle.
-Beagles are extremely popular as designer dogs and some other beagle mixed breeds include the Doxie Beagle mix and the Lab Beagle Mix.
+Beagles are extremely popular as designer dogs, and some other Beagle mixed breeds include the Doxie Beagle mix and the Lab Beagle Mix.

 American Pitbull Terrier

-The American Pitbull Terrier was made in America, but technically his origins also lie in England.
-Terriers were crossed with Bulldogs in order to create the perfect fighting dog.
+The American Pitbull Terrier was made in America, but technically, his origins lie in England.
+Terriers were crossed with Bulldogs to create the perfect fighting dog.
 Their puppies were then called Bull Terriers of some sort, and the word ‘pit’ was thrown in because they were put into pits with hundreds of rats, and the dog who killed the most rats within a certain amount of time was crowned the winner.
 They were taken to America in the 19th Century, and it was here that the biggest and most powerful fighting dogs were bred, and the larger strain, called the American Pitbull Terrier, was born.

 Size & Appearance